Information for First-Year Students about Fraternity & Sorority Life

 If you participate in the recruitment process for IFC or the recruitment process for Panhellenic organizations, you will have a recruitment guide called a Rho Gamma.
 A Rho Gamma is a member of an IFC or Panhellenic organization who is disaffiliated from their chapter during recruitment.

 Recruitment Guides are impartial, unbiased recruitment resources.
 They are trained in the recruitment process and how to best support you as you learn more about the IFC and Panhellenic community.
 Typically, women interested in the Panhellenic Recruitment process will meet their Rho Gamma during the first semester; men interested in joining an IFC organization will meet their Rho Gamma during recruitment in late January.
-If you have questions about Rho Gammas or are wanting more information about the IFC and Panhellenic recruitment processes, please contact Campus Living and Community Development by e-mailing us at firstname.lastname@example.org.
+If you have questions about Rho Gammas or are wanting more information about the IFC and Panhellenic recruitment processes, please contact the Office of Fraternity & Sorority Life by e-mailing us at firstname.lastname@example.org.

 ADDITIONAL RESOURCES & INFORMATION